 It is my sister Jennifer's birthday today, just one day after our Dad's.
 He always said that she was a late birthday present for him!
 When Mum was in the hospital after giving birth to Jennifer one of the nurses said that she was a "Fair Baby", because she was born nine months after the Glasgow Fair holiday (2nd fortnight in July).
 Needless to say our rather posh Mum was mortified to be associated with a holiday baby boom!
 I remember very clearly the day that we brought Jennifer home from hospital; she was very beautiful and small, all wrapped up in a shawl.
 My Mum sat in the back seat of the car with me and gave me a new doll (Lily), and my Aunt Hilary sat in the front seat holding baby Jennifer (no baby seat in those reckless 1960s!) while my Dad drove us all home.
 It must be one of my earliest memories because I was 2 years and 4 months old.
 I sent Jennifer some Elemis Spa gifts in anticipation of the spa break we have promised ourselves in the autumn, and she texted to thank me.
 She also got a Kindle from Russell, which I'm sure she will enjoy as she is an extreme reader just like Mum and me.
 I hope she has had a lovely day and that her boys have all pampered her.

-Thursday 3 May 2012
+Thursday, 3 May 2012

 The sun is back

 It's a gorgeous day and I'm in a hammock about to read my current book while the dinner is cooking.
 It's not my usual hammock, this one is strung between one of the pear trees and the plum tree and I have a great view of tree branches and blue sky.
 Ally had got the hammock out before I came home and when I was going to get into it he asked me to wait while he "tied it to a stronger branch" no doubt nervous that my huge bulk would bring the whole thing down!
 Jennifer texted earlier to remind me that today would have been our Dad's 90th birthday, it would have been nice for him to see the boys all grown up, he would have loved that.
 Jamie has just phoned from Dundee, he is excited that he will be coming to Greece with us this summer.
 And Ally and Davie are playing table tennis on the patio.
 I think he would have been very proud of all three of them.
 I just heard a bird flapping its wings together as it flew past the hammock.
 I can't believe that I have never heard this before; I didn't realise that the wings actually hit together with a clapping sound.
 There is a pigeon in the tree above me and Jack has been lying in the flowerbed enjoying the sunshine.
-However this suburban idyll has just been disturbed by Ally and Davie swinging me rather vigorously!
+However this suburban idyll has just been disturbed by Ally and Davie approaching stealthily and swinging me in my hammock rather vigorously!
 Update at 9 p.m:- Today being the local government elections we walked up to the local primary school to exercise our democratic right to vote.
 The difference this year was that now that Alasdair is eighteen he was voting for the very first time so the three of us walked up together.
 Lots of memories of many voting days; as usual we met a few neighbours and chatted to them.
 Alasdair said that he enjoyed voting but it was over very quickly!
 Then I popped back into my hammock for a little while until James came and swung me alarmingly in it.
 Why do people feel the need to swing me when they see me in a hammock?

-Wednesday 2 May 2012
+Wednesday, 2 May 2012

 That sinking feeling